truongpl/truongpl.github.io/_posts/2022-06-03-blog-post-title-from-file-name.md

 This post will cover the cost of building Infrastructure and operation

 ### Building workstation
-I have a mining rig, borrow some NVIDIA Geforce RTX 3060 for the workstation.
-I assemble two workstations with cost 1500$ and 2000$ each
+I have a mining rig and borrowed some NVIDIA GeForce RTX 3060 GPUs for the workstations.
+I assembled two workstations with costs of $1,500 and $2,000 each.

 | Number        | Specs                                                                | Cost  |
 |---------------|----------------------------------------------------------------------|-------|